It’s no secret that the USA is a great place to be if you’re launching a startup, but why did we choose the Dallas startup scene?

 - a society that welcomes, celebrates and embraces foreigners.

-Interestingly, these are also the reasons that Claire chose to move to Ireland 8 years ago to start up a number of businesses, including This is Productivity.
+Interestingly, these are also the reasons that Claire chose to move to Ireland 8 years ago to start up a number of businesses, including WNDYR.
 With that in mind, here’s what Claire has to say about her experience of working in Dallas so far:

 “There is something here… a pulse, a collection of factors that make this place a little-known secret, which won’t remain that way for much longer.
 I sense that it too, like my adopted Ireland, will burst into global view and become a destination in its own right.
 Very soon.”